michael-rapp/Apriori/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0) [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=X75YSLEJV3DWE)

-This is a Java library, which provides an implementation of the [Apriori algorithm](https://en.wikipedia.org/wiki/Apriori_algorithm) \[1\].
+This is a Kotlin library that provides an implementation of the [Apriori algorithm](https://en.wikipedia.org/wiki/Apriori_algorithm) \[1\].
 It can be used to efficiently find frequent item sets in large data sets and (optionally) allows to generate [association rules](https://en.wikipedia.org/wiki/Association_rule_learning).
 A famous use-case of the Apriori algorithm is to create recommendations of relevant articles in online shops by learning association rules from the purchases customers made in the past.
 The library provides the following features:

 * Searching for frequent item sets, which fulfill a certain minimum support
 * Trying to find a specific number of frequent items sets by starting with a great minimum support and iteratively decreasing it until enough item sets are found